isomerpages/moe-admiraltysec/_news-and-highlights/2023 Staff Retreat.md

 other better.&nbsp;</p>
 <p>ADSS staff retreat took place on 17 November 2023 at RWS.&nbsp; The staff
-retreat involved all school leaders, teachers, and members of our school admin team.</p>
-<p>&nbsp;</p>
-<p>On this day, we took some time in the morning to take stock and think
-about where we want to be headed.&nbsp; The morning session saw all staff actively engaging in discussion as we envision 2030 together.&nbsp; In the afternoon, through a simple team-bonding activity in RWS and SEAA, we got to have some fun together and know each other better in the process.</p>
+retreat involved all school leaders, teachers, and members of our school admin team.
+We took some time in the morning to take stock and think about where we want to be headed.&nbsp; The morning session saw all staff actively engaging in discussion as we envision 2030 together.&nbsp; In the afternoon, through a simple team-bonding activity in RWS and SEAA, we got to have some fun together and know each other better in the process.</p>
 <p></p>
 <p>Engaged Discussion in our Desired Future for ADSS</p>
 <div class="isomer-image-wrapper">